NomadCode33/3D-Miami-Beach-Sea-Level-Rise/README.md

 ## How It's Made:

-**Tech used:** ArcGIS Pro, ArcGIS Online, ArcGIS 3D Analyst extension
+**Tech used:** ArcGIS Pro, ArcGIS Online, ArcGIS Living Atlas of the World, ArcGIS 3D Analyst extension

 Downloaded dataset that had this
 Then I had to transform the 2D map into a 3D map and later set the extrsuion of the buildings